garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 Again, this often results in lost opportunities or increased technical debt.

 #### Release management
-To get early sight of architectural impact I've advocated having the teams senior engineers involved in the release management meetings.
+I've often advocated having the teams senior engineers involved in the release management meetings.
+Doing this ensures the engineers understand future work early, and can assess the impact on the architecure.
+This enables them not only to spot architectural gaps early but also to take advantage of opportunities to make future work easier.

+Additionally, the engineers can set expectations early by providing these insights during release planning and more accurate estimates when planning stories with the team.

+All too often the full impact of a story on the architecture is not considered during story planning.

-This has made the most sense in a number of teams I've worked with and there are other benefits in having technical stakeholders involved at this stage.
+This option has made the most sense in a number of teams I've worked with.

 ## Conclusion
 Where a team does architecture depends on the team, and the project context.
 I've worked with teams that successfully do architecture 'all the time'.